Catharine Macaulay: Politics

 Macaulay was associated with two political groups in the 1760s and 1770s: the Real Whigs and the Wilkites.
 She was also sympathetic with the cause of the American Colonists.
 However, she was more interested in polemic than everyday strategy.
 She was a supporter of John Wilkes during the Wilkesite controversy of the 1760s and closely associated with the radical Society for the Supporters of the Bill of Rights.
+She believed that as long as the monarch does not threaten freedom, stays aligned with the constitution and is able to fairly enforce laws to the people, there is no reason to think it is incompatible with liberty.

 The Tory Samuel Johnson was a critic of her politics:

 Sir, there is one Mrs. Macaulay in this town, a great republican.
 One day when I was at her house, I put on a very grave countenance, and said to her, "Madam, I am now become a convert to your way of thinking.
 I am convinced that all mankind are upon an equal footing; and to give you an unquestionable proof, Madam, that I am in earnest, here is a very sensible, civil, well-behaved fellow-citizen, your footman; I desire that he may be allowed to sit down and dine with us."
 I thus, Sir, shewed her the absurdity of the levelling doctrine.
 She has never liked me since.
 Sir, your levellers wish to level down as far as themselves; but they cannot bear levelling up to themselves.
 They would all have some people under them; why not then have some people above them?

 In 1790, Macaulay claimed she was only talking about political inequality, she insisted she was not "arguing against that inequality of property which must more or less take place in all societies".

 Macaulay opposed Catholic emancipation, criticising in 1768 those "who pretend to be friends of Liberty and (from an affectation of a liberal way of thinking) would tolerate Papists".
 She regarded the people of Corsica as being "under Popish Superstition" and recommended the works of Milton to enlighten them.

 She supported the exiled Corsican Pasquale Paoli.
 In her Sketch of a Democratical Form of Government, she advocated a two chamber state (Senate and People).
 She wrote that "The second order is necessary because ... without the people have authority enough to be thus classed, there can be no liberty".
 The people should have the right to appeal a court's decision to the Senate and the People.
 Also, there should be a rotation of all public offices to prevent corruption.
 An agrarian law was needed to limit the amount of land an individual could inherit to prevent the formation of an aristocracy.
 She claimed that there needed to be "an unrestrained power lodged in some person, capable of the arduous task of settling such a government" and claimed that this should be Paoli.
 However, Paoli distanced himself from Macaulay as his sole concern was sustaining English support for Corsica rather than intervening in domestic politics.